 - One of your friends may tell you that they think you are a good listener.
 Being a good listener is a strength

-- A relative tells you that they think you are very good at planning and organising the family gatherings and events, including last year’s family holiday.
+- A relative tells you that they think you are very good at planning and organising the family gatherings and events, including family days out.
 Planning and organising are strengths.

 2. Ask yourself what you like to do